richeytastic/r3dvis/README.md

   In addition, ensure that separate debug and release builds are compiled.
 When integrating with Qt, QApplication will whinge if mixing build types (app will fail to start).

+Download [libbuild](../../../libbuild) for easy build and install of this library.